waoadb/opensource/apps/docs/docs/themes/seo.md

 ### Event Pages

-The user can configure the SEO for each event to be displayed within Different Breed®.
+The user can configure the SEO for each event to be displayed within Different Breed ®.
 This information will be returned in the [retrieve event] response and can be used directly on the theme page.

 For example: